-Carrying a defensive firearm or other defensive tool is a great idea.
-But keep in mind that there may be situations where you won’t have time to draw your defensive tool.
-When that happens, You’ll need some self defense training to fall back on.
+Carrying a defensive firearm or other defensive weapon is a great idea.
+But keep in mind that there may be situations where you won’t have time to draw your defensive weapon.
+When that happens, you’ll need some self defense training to fall back on.

 (Be sure to take classes to learn how to use your firearm or other defensive tool effectively and safely.
 And practice using it.
 No weapon will protect you if you don’t know how to use it.
 And yes, that includes pepper spray and kubotans.)

 #4 I’m physically fit.
 I can handle a thug.